Let me tell a bit story

 docker compose up -d nginx

 With d flag, containers will run in the background.
 The result should be like image below.
-Three main containers started and it created network and volume (if volume doesn't exist). compose up
+Three main containers started and it created network and volume (if volume doesn't exist).

 Check server

-Visit localhost with your browser.
-404 index page The result is 404 because we don't have index file on working directory.
-We can try to add an index file on src directory, but I will straight with Laravel project.
-So we will use utility container to initiate the project.
+The result is 404 because we don't have index file on working directory.
+We can try to add an index file on src

 Use of Utility Containers